jkorsvik/NMBUFlowTorch/README.md

 [generator](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html).*

+### If using VSCode

+ There are few select extensions which are recommended

+ -

 ### Installing

 It is fairly easy to install the project, all you need to do is clone if from